BretStateham/azure-content/articles/iot-hub/iot-hub-node-node-c2d.md

     npm init
     ```

-2. At your command-prompt in the **sendcloudtodevicemessage** folder, run the following command to install the **azure-iothub** package:
+2. At your command-prompt in the **sendcloudtodevicemessage** folder, run the following command to install the **azure-iothub** and **azure-iot-common** packages:

     ```
-    npm install azure-iothub --save
+    npm install azure-iothub azure-iot-common --save
     ```

 3. Using a text editor, create a new **SendCloudToDeviceMessage.js** file in the **sendcloudtodevicemessage** folder.